 Unless you're married to a U.S. citizen, you have to reside continuously in the U.S. for five years after you become a LPR before you're eligible for naturalization.

-But some immigrants are credited with time before they actually held their green card.
-Refugees can count all the time since entering the U.S. as though they were LPRs, so long as they received a green card before applying for naturalization.
+However, take a close look at what counts toward those years.
+Some immigrants are credited with time before they actually held their green card.
+Refugees, for instance, can count all the time since entering the U.S. as though they were LPRs, so long as they received a green card before applying for naturalization.
 Asylees can count one year of their time before green card approval (in fact, their green cards will show that extra year; it will be backdated one year from the actual approval date).

-- you have to physically live with your spouse for at least three years before you take the naturalization examination or test, and
+- you have to have physically lived with your spouse for at least three years before you take the naturalization examination or test, and

 - your spouse has to be a U.S. citizen for the entire three-year period.

-Now let's look at whether your U.S. residence was "continuous."
-If you spend too long a stretch of time outside the U.S. during this period, you can be said to have "broken" your continous residence.
+Now let's look at whether your U.S. residence was in fact "continuous."
+If you spend too long a stretch of time outside the U.S. during the years leading up to your citizenship application, you can be said to have "broken" your continuous residence.
 If you are away from the U.S. for up to six months it's typically not a problem.
 If you're absent for any time between six months and one year, you'll have to explain the absence to USCIS.

-If you've been out of the country for more than one year, you likely won't meet the continuous-residence requirement unless the absence is excused.
+If you've been out of the country for more than one year within the years leading up to your application, you likely won't meet the continuous-residence requirement at all, unless the absence is excused.
 For instance, if: (1) you've been in the U.S. for at least one year already, and (2) you began certain types of work after you became an LPR, then your employment-related absence from the U.S. shouldn't count against you, so long as you were employed by either: